-According to Scholte (1996, p.49), globalisation dissolves territoriality in as far as globalisation is a dimension of social relations and represents the emergence and spread of a supraterritorial dimension of such relations.
-These relations

-"are circumstances without distance and relatively disconnected from particular location.
+According to Jan Aart Scholte (1996, p.
+49), globalisation dissolves territoriality insofar as globalisation is a dimension of social relations and represents the emergence and spread of a supraterritorial dimension of such relations.
+These relations are "circumstances without distance and relatively disconnected from particular location.
 Globalisation has made the identification of boundaries - and associated notions of 'here' and 'there', 'far' and 'near', 'outside' and 'inside', 'home' and 'away', 'them' and 'us' - more problematic than ever.
-To this extent, a new, non-territorialist cartography of social life is needed."
-14
+To this extent, a new, non-territorialist cartography of social life is needed."[9].

-While the literature and, especially, public media blow up the fact that the refugees and migrants flowing to Europe are fleeing poverty, conflict and war in their countries of origin, we also see considerable consistency in the neoliberal economics laws of supply and demand at work, especially as far as concerns the so-called economic migrants.
+While the literature and, especially, public media blow up the fact that the refugees and migrants flowing to Europe are fleeing poverty, war and conflict in their countries of origin, we also see considerable consistency in the neoliberal economic laws of supply and demand at work, especially with regard to the so-called economic migrants.
 According to Brunet-Jailly (2005), flows of goods, capital and migrants limit the influence of central governments and modify their local culture.
 In relation to culture, migrants do form networks in which, among other things, information is shared.
-Studies on borders have shown that culture - including language, ethnicity, socioeconomic status and place of belonging - may have one of two effects on borders (Brunet-Jailly, 2005).
-According to Brunet-Jailly, when the culture of communities on either side of a border differs, they, on one hand, enhance the effect of dividing territory.
+Studies on borders have shown that culture - including language, ethnicity, socioeconomic status and place of belonging - may have one of the two effects on borders (Brunet-Jailly, 2005).
+When the culture of communities on either side of a border differs, they, on one hand, enhance the effect of dividing territory (Brunet-Jailly, 2005).
 On the other hand, where similarities or a shared culture exist between communities or the peoples on either side of a border, the situation effectively bridges an international boundary.
 Through this would flow information regarding opportunities for work, notwithstanding whether that work is legal or illegal.
-In a study of six Organisation of Economic Co-operation and Development (OECD) countries including France, Greece, Italy, Portugal, Spain and the USA invesEurope: Whither the fortress around the mediterranean and Africa?
+In a study of six Organisation of Economic Co-operation and Development (OECD) countries including France, Greece, Italy, Portugal, Spain and the USA, investigating the sectors in which "most illegal immigrants [are] employed", the OECD was able to identify seven core sectors in which such people worked (Garson, 1999).